 WHSmith has increased the use of voice-based picking technology at a major distribution centre by 50%.

-WHSmith first implemented VoiteQ's VoiceMan middleware and Vocollect Voice systems at the Holford distribution centre in March 2004.
+WHSmith implemented VoiteQ's VoiceMan middleware and Vocollect Voice systems at the Holford distribution centre in March 2004.

 Operatives can work completely hands- and eyes-free by receiving picking commands from the WMS to the computer and a plug-in headset.